jalendport/craft-updatechecker/README.md

 ## Configuring Update Checker

-### Endpoint
+### Endpoint URL

-You can find your endpoint url located on the plugin settings page, which will look something like this:
+You can find your endpoint url located in the plugin settings page, which will look like this:

 ```
 https://www.yoursite.co.uk/actions/update-checker/check